Formosan clouded leopard

 The Formosan clouded leopard was a clouded leopard (Neofelis nebulosa) population that was endemic to Taiwan.
 Camera trapping studies carried out in several protected areas in Taiwan between 1997 and 2012 did not record any clouded leopard.
 The population is listed as extinct on the IUCN Red List.

 Taxonomy

-Felis nebulosa was the scientific name proposed by Edward Griffith in 1821 who first described a skin of a clouded leopard that was brought alive from Guangdong in China to the menagerie at Exeter Exchange in London.
+Felis nebulosa was the scientific name proposed by Edward Griffith in 1821 who described a skin of a clouded leopard that was brought alive from Guangdong in China to the menagerie at Exeter Exchange in London.
 Leopardus brachyurus was proposed by Robert Swinhoe in 1862 who described a skin of a clouded leopard from Formosa.

 It was later considered the clouded leopard subspecies Neofelis nebulosa brachyurus.
 However, genetic analysis of hair samples of Neofelis specimens revealed that the Formosan clouded leopard is not distinct from the mainland clouded leopard.
 The Formosan clouded leopard is therefore currently not recognised as a distinct clouded leopard subspecies.